alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns-part-2/index.md

 ### Symptoms

 {{< list >}}
-Platform friction increases over time, instead of decreasing.
+Platform friction increases over time instead of decreasing.

 The platform’s benefits are vague and unclear.